synthetos/g2/Resources/TinyG2-OSX-Programmer/ReadMe.txt

 	Set boot flash true
 	CPU reset.

-Now disconnect the Due and plug the SUB cable into the other port.
+Now disconnect the Due and plug the USB cable into the other port.
 You now have a Due/TinyG2.

 -Synthetos Team